adlnet/xapi-profiles/xapi-profiles-structure.md

 <a name="statment-templates"></a>
 ## 8.0 Statement Templates

-A Statement Template describes one way Statements following the Profile may be structured.
+A Statement Template describes how Statements following the Profile MUST be structured.

 Property | Type | Description | Required